Quelli dell'intervallo

 After Disney's success with the show, the idea was replicated throughout continental Europe, and eventually Asia, Australia, and the United States.
 In total, fourteen different shows have spun off from Quelli dell'intervallo.

-The show finally ended in 2009 ending the series with Quelli dell'intervallo – In Vacanza.
-The show ended with the kids finishing primary school and going to high school.
+The show finally ended in 2009, with Quelli dell'intervallo – In Vacanza, as the kids finish primary school and are about to go to high school.